jnyfah/jnyfah.github.io/_posts/buildsystems2.md

 ```
 $ gcc -C main.cpp
 ```
-note that preprocessing, compilation, and assembling are done as part of the preceding single command and it generates a `.o` file that unfortunatley, we cant open 🤷
+note that preprocessing, compilation, and assembling are done as part of the preceding single command and it generates a `.o` file that unfortunately, we cant open 🤷

-4. Linking: we still havent gotten a product from all the steps above, also we have 2 object files generated from the 2 source files we have.
+4. Linking: we still haven't gotten a product from all the steps above, also we have 2 object files generated from the 2 source files we have.
 This section combines those object files to form a final program

 **Okay, okay back to build systems 🤓....**